FUSE: A Flow-based Mapping Between Shapes: Related Work

 \subsection{Shape Matching}

 Shape correspondence is a fundamental task in geometry processing, with a wide range of approaches proposed over the years, which can largely be distinguished by how they represent the map between shapes and features~\cite{sun2009concise, aubry2011wave,shot,WFT,bestpaper}.
-Among these, the functional map framework~\cite{ovsjanikov2012functional} and its follow up works~\cite{melzi2019zoomout, marin2020correspondence,donati2022deep,cao23unsup,maggioli2025rematching} have emerged as a dominant paradigm, where correspondences are represented as linear operators between functional spaces.
+Among these, the functional map framework~\cite{ovsjanikov2012functional} and its follow-up works~\cite{melzi2019zoomout, marin2020correspondence,donati2022deep,cao23unsup,maggioli2025rematching} have emerged as a dominant paradigm, where correspondences are represented as linear operators between functional spaces.
 These methods offer attractive properties such as smoothness and invariance to deformations, but the reliance on spectral bases limits their generalization to non-mesh representations~\cite{marin2020correspondence} and in obtaining bijective maps~\cite{marin2020cmh, bastian2024hybridfunctionalmapscreaseaware, vigano2024bule}.

-Another class of approaches leverages optimal transport (OT)~\cite{cuturi2013sinkhorndistanceslightspeedcomputation,liu2020semantic,saleh2022bendinggraphshierarchicalshape}, where correspondences are represented via transport plans minimizing the cost of moving a distribution of features from one shape to another.
-While OT yields a permutation matrix that defines a global bijection between points, when both shapes are discretized with equal numbers of uniformly weighted samples, in real-world scenarios meshes often have different densities and feature representations.
-Alternatively, registration-based approaches directly optimize non-linear deformation fields in 3D~\cite{li2022nonrigid, trappolini2021shape, raganatoetalSGP2023}.
-The fields are often parameterized via deformation networks, or complex architechtures,achieving accurate alignments at the cost of solving computationally heavy optimization problems and depending on initialization or learned priors.
+Another class of approaches leverages optimal transport (OT)~\cite{cuturi2013sinkhorndistanceslightspeedcomputation,liu2020semantic,saleh2022bendinggraphshierarchicalshape}, in which correspondences are represented by transport plans that minimize the cost of transporting a distribution of features from one shape to another.
+In the presence of sampling imbalances or ambiguous features, OT plans often exhibit mass-splitting behavior, where individual points distribute probability mass across multiple targets.
+This diffusion can degrade correspondence sharpness and stability when recovering discrete maps.
+Alternatively, registration-based approaches directly optimize non-linear deformation fields in 3D~\cite{li2022nonrigid, trappolini2021shape, raganatoetalSGP2023, eisenberger2021neuromorphunsupervisedshapeinterpolation}.
+The fields are often parameterized via deformation networks or complex architectures, achieving accurate alignments at the cost of solving computationally heavy optimization problems and depending on rigid initialization or learned priors.